Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Shirah Street Beach Access

-The nice thing about the Shirah Street public beach access is that it’s a very short walk to the sand if you get one of the six parking spots in the lot.
+The nice thing about the Shirah Street public beach access is that it’s a very short walk to the sand if you can get one of the six parking spots in the lot.

 Outdoor Shower/Foot Wash: Yes